pmorie/node-documentation/README.writing_cartridges.md

 Cartridge instances within a gear will be either `locked` or `unlocked` at any given time.
 Unlocking a cartridge allows the cartridge scripts to have additional access to the gear's files and directories.
-Other scripts and hooks written by the cartridge user will not be able to override decisions you make as the cartridge author.
+Other scripts and hooks written by the application developer will not be able to override decisions you make as the cartridge author.

 The lock state is controlled by OpenShift.
 Cartridges are locked and